AgentO3/what-is-devops/README.md

   - Why?
     - To Be A Highly Effective IT Organization
     - Respond Quickly To Customers Needs
+    - Respond Quickly To Buinsess Needs
     - Save Marrages
+      - # of Servers != Sysadmins
     - Ops Is Not The Fire Department
       - Capacity planning
       - Problem prevention
-      - # of Servers != Sysadmins

 - Intro
-  - Developer @VividCortex
+  - Developer doing ops @VividCortex
   - Helping Make Awesome
   - Home Brewing
   - Specal Thanks